openastroproject/openastro/docs/README-BUILD-LINUX.txt

 To build the binaries a few prerequisites are required.

 The binaries link against the ZWO ASI camera and ffmpeg libraries as well as libusb1, the dc1394 library libv4l and Qt4.
-The latter tthree should be fairly easy to find the development packages for in most distributions.
+The latter three should be fairly easy to find the development packages for in most distributions.
 On Ubuntu, Mint (and perhaps Debian) you probably need: